The Wonder

 If guiding learners, promote their self-care by asking them to select a notion(s) from this book.
 Then, have them explore the notion(s) chosen by way of an essay, poem, drawing, photograph or other creative means.

 A second exploration activity entails having learners review the tips on the next two pages.
-Next, have learners discuss the tips they find unexpected or puzzling.
+Then, have learners discuss the tips they found to be unexpected or puzzling.

 72

-1. Demonstrating a willingness to unruffle feathers is nifty nice.
+1. good self-care includes a willingness to unruffle feathers.

 2. People take most of what’s said about them to heart.

-3. Stand up to yourself before you stand up for yourself.
+3. Often, standing up to yourself should precede standing up for yourself.

 4. Iffy advice arrives regularly.